ronaldoussoren/altgraph/doc/dot.rst

    Sets the style for *node* to the given attributes.

-   This will add a node to the displayed graph if it isn't already part of the graph, but without adding its edges.
-Note that the node must be part of the current graph.
+   This method will add *node* to the graph when it isn't already present.

    See `Valid Attributes`_ for more information about the attributes.